Dawolee/weather-app/README.md

 #### Testing specs

 Although I am familiar with certain testing frameworks such as Mocha and Jasmine, I was not too familiar with testing React components.
 Also due to my time constraints, I was not able to do enough research to learn about testing them.
 I had read into the basics and installed certain modules (enzyme, chai) but considering my limited time, and testing being a bonus, I unfortunately decided to leave it out.
 However, if I had more time, I would love to thoroughly implement tests for my web app.
 I only have one test currently, which tests the API call and the response object.
 You can view the test by typing in npm test in your terminal.

+#### CSS stylesheet

+I realized after finishing the project that my class names are not as clear as I wanted them to be.
+I also think spliting up the style sheet into different files would've led to a more neat and readable format.